 Baltimore/Washington International Thurgood Marshall (BWI) Airport is the busiest airport in the Baltimore-Washington, D.C. area, and is widely recognized as leader in airport security and public safety.
 The agency responsible for keeping passengers and cargo safe and secure at BWI Airport is the Maryland Aviation Administration.

-The Maryland Aviation Administration selected Hexagon Safety & Infrastructure to implement an integrated physical security information management (PSIM) and computer-aided dispatch (CAD) system.
+The Maryland Aviation Administration selected Hexagon’s Safety & Infrastructure division to implement an integrated physical security information management (PSIM) and computer-aided dispatch (CAD) system.

-Powered by Hexagon’s I/Security and I/CAD, the CDC has fully integrated video and sensor system monitoring and control coupled with communications and dispatch.
+Powered by Hexagon technology, the CDC has fully integrated video and sensor system monitoring and control coupled with communications and dispatch.
 These combined capabilities provide operators and officers with complete situational awareness – from detection and assessment to response.
-In addition to automated vehicle locator (AVL) and mobile data computer subsystems, the integrated systems include an enhanced 911 emergency call processing system with instant recall/recorder functionality, a National Emergency Number Association standard master clock system, a controlled access and closed circuit security system, a telephony system, a 911 database management system, a fire alarm monitoring system, a fire station alerting system, dispatch consoles, and associated dispatch furniture.
+In addition to automated vehicle locator (AVL) and mobile data computer subsystems, the integrated solutions include an enhanced 911 emergency call processing system with instant recall/recorder functionality, a National Emergency Number Association standard master clock system, a controlled access and closed circuit security system, a telephony system, a 911 database management system, a fire alarm monitoring system, a fire station alerting system, dispatch consoles, and associated dispatch furniture.